Conversation Club/ Reading Club/ Game Club

-Our Talking Group is a free drop-in session where people can improve their English, make new friends and share their experiences.
-In addition to our English Classes , we run Reading circle which is accessible to anyone who wants to improve reading comprehension and speaking.
-For more information please go to our Falcon School page( click here )
+Our after-class clubs are free drop-in sessions where people can improve their English, make new friends and share their experiences.
+In addition to our English Classes, we run Reading circle which is accessible to anyone who wants to improve reading comprehension and speaking.

-A free stay-and-play group for families and children, every Saturday from 10 to 12 pm .
-We offer advice and guidance sessions to parents on the issues related to integration , including but not limited on following areas : housing, education, health, employment, immigration .
-Throughout the Year we offer following services as a part of our creative play and learn sessions: Trips to seaside and London , Easter event ,Halloween Party , Santa Grotto.
-Please call office to book your place on 01279 639442.
-If you wish to join our Facebook Group for kids and parents please
+A free stay-and-play group for families and children, every Saturday from 10am to 12pm & 12:30pm to 2:30pm.
+We offer advice and guidance sessions to parents on the issues related to integration, including but not limited on following areas : housing, education, health, and employment.
+Throughout the Year we offer following services as a part of our creative play and learn sessions: Trips to seaside and London, Easter event, Autumn Fun, and Winter special celebrations.
+Please follow our FB for the latest updates.

 The Stepping Stones project launched on the 1st of April 2019 as part of the larger Pathways to Integration project.
 The Stepping Stones project is a 1-to-1 mentoring program designed to support women who wish to progress with their lives.
 Our Support Workers provide women who have enrolled in the Stepping Stones project by giving them tailored advice, specific to each woman's individual needs.
 Through the Stepping Stones project, women can move forward with their employment and education ambitions.
 They can also develop their confidence and skills.